 To keep things simple we also need to shift our focus from decor, food, and so forth, to the guest experience.
 As you are weeding through your inspiration and ideas, from Pinterest or otherwise, try to think about what you want the party to feel like and visualize what people will actually be doing at your party.

 How to be a Good Host

-Honestly being a host is a lot like being a mom — who’s prepared to meet your kiddos needs wherever and whenever.
-Like I’ve always got an extra onesie for baby or a spare pair of underpants for my toddler in my handbag along with a few snacks, water bottle, bandaids and a few toys maybe even candy for bribery.
-It’s that same kind of thinking ahead that I’m talking about — you are trying to anticipate your guests needs and expectations and be prepared to meet them.
+Honestly being a host is a lot like being a mom — prepared to meet your kiddos needs wherever and whenever.
+Like when you had an infant, you probably packed along an extra onesie in case of spit up accidents or blowouts… or for a potty-training toddler you’ve got a spare pair of underpants in your handbag along with a few snacks, water bottle, bandaids and maybe even a few toys or candy (for bribery).
+It’s that same kind of thinking ahead that I’m talking about!
+You are trying to anticipate your guests needs and expectations and be prepared to meet them.

 My SIMPLE Party Planning Checklist

 The key to a fabulous celebration — one that will be remembered for years to come — is to keep things simple and focus on a few special details that truly enhance your guest’s experience, and this worksheet will help you cover all your bases and zero in on the most important details.

 Fill out the form at the end of this post for instant access to my FREE Party Planning Checklist!

 Here it is… my free printable Party Planning Checklist!
 I created this worksheet to help organize myself a few years ago.
 I decided I just couldn’t keep such a fab printable from you, so if you want it, just fill out the form at the end of this post for instant access to the FREE download!

 The main goal of this checklist is to help you filter out and choose only the best, most worthwhile things to do.